moaxcp/x11/README.md

 x11-client enables java and other jvm languages to talk directly to a x11 server without binding to a C library.
 The client is similar to X11lib for C but uses objects to represent the protocol resulting in a simplified client.
-It supports the core protocol and all extensions except for xinput and xkb.
+It supports the core protocol and all extensions except for xkb.
 The client is similar to X11lib and follows the same pattern of queuing one-way requests before sending them to the server.